 Virtual fellowships for academic and professional staff of member universities in any country to promote the exchange of knowledge, skills, and ideas between members.
-Applications are now closed.

 Applications are now open for two Coventry University Fellowships.
 The Fellowships support collaboration at a distance by forging new research partnerships between Coventry University in the UK and ACU member universities in other countries.

 Awarded to member universities in any country to support initiatives that will boost gender equity and equality.
 Applications are now closed.

 Open to professional and academic staff at ACU member universities, these grants support collaborative work focused on the Commonwealth Climate Resilience Network’s priority themes.
 Applications are now closed.

 Open to professional and academic staff at ACU member universities, these grants support collaborative work focused on the Commonwealth Peace and Reconciliation Network’s priority themes.
 Applications are now closed.